Orillusion/orillusion-web/docs/guide/getting_start/install.md

 ```bash
 npm install @orillusion/core --save
 ```
-2. import modules
+2. Import modules

-import certain modules:
+Import certain modules:
 ```ts
 import { Engine3D, Camera3D } from '@orillusion/core'
 ```
-or you can import the entire module:
+Or you can import the entire module:
 ```ts
 import * as Orillusion from '@orillusion/core'
 ```

 ## Import via `CDN` links
-We also support quick access to the `orillusion` engine directly through a `CDN` link with the `<script>` tag.
-Here is an example of the official `Orillusion` `CDN` link, showing three different ways to bring it in.
+We support quick access to the `orillusion` engine directly through a `CDN` link with the `<script>` tag.
+Here is an example of using `Orillusion` engine form `CDN` link.
-> Users can also use any third-party links that provide `npm` packages, such as [unpkg](https://unpkg.com/@orillusion/core) or [jsdelivr](https://www.jsdelivr.com/package/npm/@orillusion/core), etc. If you have local development needs, you can also download the relevant files locally and deploy them on your own.
+> Users can use any third-party links that provide `npm` packages, such as [unpkg](https://unpkg.com/@orillusion/core), [jsdelivr](https://www.jsdelivr.com/package/npm/@orillusion/core) or some others.
+You can download and deploy relevant files locally.

 ### 1. Using global build
 ```html
 <script src="https://cdn.orillusion.com/orillusion.umd.js"></script>
 ```
-The page globally loads `<script>`, and a global `Orillusion` variable is introduced in the `window` object, which can be used directly as follows:
+The page globally loads `<script>`, and a global variable (named `Orillusion`) is declared in the `window` object, which can be used directly as follows:
 ```html
 <script>
   const { Engine3D, Camera3D } = Orillusion